opensearch-project/observability/docs/Integration-plugin-tasks.md

    It is shipped with the plugin as a resource, and is lazy loaded on request.
 2. Integration Loading:
-   Processing an uploaded integration for usage by the user.
+   Processing an integration template for usage by the user as an instance.
-   This involves:
-   storing the integration's data, validating the integration for correctness, and giving the user access to the results.
+   This includes a few steps:
+   - Retrieve the integration's data.
+   - Validate the integration for correctness.
+   - Validate the state of relevant dependencies.
+   - Return status results to the user.

+These two tasks are split across three endpoints.

+1. `/catalog`: available catalogs that integrations can reference.
+2. `/repository`: available integration templates that can be loaded into ready instances.
+3. `/store`: concrete integration instances, connected to instantiated data.

+Important endpoints are summarized here.
+For a field-by-field breakdown of each endpoint, see the [API Documentation](API/README.md).

 ## Catalog Registration